productteams/kaldi-hugo-cms-template-archcabin/site/content/products.md

         Email us or call the store for details.
     - image: /img/illustrations/meeting-space.svg
       text: >
-        We believe that good coffee has the power to bring people together.
+        We believe that good housing has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow humans and learn about home assembly techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    ArchCain is the ultimate spot for humans who want to live within their means and support the builders who make these cabins and the farmers who grow the wood for them.
+We take living space production, design and assembly seriously and we’re glad to pass that knowledge to anyone.
 main:
   heading: Great Housing with few compromises